omz13/kirby3-feeds/README.md

 - Withdrawn pages (i.e. with a method `issunset` that returns `true`) can be excluded by appropriate configuration within a collection.
 - Pages under an embargo (i.e. with a method `isunderembargo` that returns `true`) can similarly be managed.

+Note:: This is not be a free plugin.
+In order to use it on a production server, you need to buy a license.
+For details, scroll down to the License section of this document.

 ### Client Support

 RSS feeds are generally well supported by clients; the ATOM feed offers some extra technical niceties, but client support varies; the JSON format is very new, and client support varies.
-I pay for and use [NewsBlur](https://www.newsblur.com), but here are others that may be of interest:

 In terms of client for OS X:
 - [ReederApp](http://reederapp.com) supoorts all three formats.